Python-SIP/sip/doc/c_api.rst

     buffer protocol and so can be passed to other modules, again without the underlying memory being copied.

-    :class:`sip.array` objects are not supported by the :program:`sip` code generator.
+    :class:`sip.array` objects are not supported by the :program:`sip5` code generator.
 They can only be created by handwritten code or by :func:`sip.voidptr.asarray`.